 Frederick J. Klorczyk III is a Partner with Bursor & Fisher, P.A.
-Fred focuses his practice on complex business litigation, consumer class actions, and employment law disputes.
+Fred focuses his practice on complex civil litigation and consumer class actions.

-Fred is admitted to the State Bars of California, New York, and New Jersey, and is a member of the bars of the United States District Courts for the Northern, Central, and Eastern Districts of California, the Southern and Eastern Districts of New York, the District of New Jersey, and the Northern District of Illinois, as well as the bars of the United States Courts of Appeals for the Second and Ninth Circuits.
+Fred is admitted to the State Bars of California, New York, and New Jersey, and is a member of the bars of the United States District Courts for the Northern, Central, Eastern, and Southern Districts of California, the Southern, Eastern, and Northern Districts of New York, the District of New Jersey, and the Northern District of Illinois, as well as the bars of the United States Courts of Appeals for the Second and Ninth Circuits.

-Fred received his Juris Doctor from Brooklyn Law School in 2013, graduating magna cum laude with two CALI Awards for the highest grade in his classes on criminal law and conflict of laws.
-During law school, Fred served as an Associate Managing Editor for the Brooklyn Journal of Corporate, Financial and Commercial Law and as an intern to the Honorable Alison J. Nathan of the United States District Court for the Southern District of New York and the Honorable Janet Bond Arterton of the United States District Court for the District of Connecticut.
+Fred received his Juris Doctor from Brooklyn Law School in 2013, graduating magna cum laude with two CALI Awards for the highest grade in his classes on conflict of laws and criminal law.
+During law school, Fred was an extern to the Honorable Alison J. Nathan of the United States District Court for the Southern District of New York, and also an intern to the Honorable Janet Bond Arterton of the United States District Court for the District of Connecticut.
+In addition, Fred served as an Associate Managing Editor for the Brooklyn Journal of Corporate, Financial and Commercial Law.
 In 2010, Fred graduated from the University of Connecticut with a B.S. in Finance.

 Selected Published Decisions:

 In re Welspun Litigation, 2019 WL 2174089 (S.D.N.Y.
 May 20, 2019), denying retailers’ and textile manufacturer’s motion to dismiss consumers’ allegations of false advertising relating to purported “100% Egyptian Cotton” linen products.